ringcentral/ringcentral-embeddable/docs/get-started.md

 ## Important

-**Before going production, you should setup the Widget to use your own RingCentral app client id and client secrect in [here](config-client-id-and-secret.md).
+**Before going to production, you should setup the widget to use your own RingCentral app client id and client secrect by following [here](config-client-id-and-secret.md).
 And use stable version Embeddable**